purposefulapps/AccountApp/Readme.md

 HomeActivity consist of the landing page, Login and Register, while AccountActivity consists of Dashboard and Transfer.
 Each of the pages are fragment class, namely, LoginFragment, RegisterFragment, DashboardFragment and TransferFragment.

+API calls to backend server are declared in the ApiInterface class.
+Data structures are declared in ModelClass.
+UserData object holds user information during the login session.

-At current stage, TransferFragment is not completed yet.
+At current stage, TransferFragment is not functional yet.

 ### Credit